deathworlders/online/content/books/deathworlders/chapter-22-warhorse-pt4-fourth-year.md

 "We do?"

 "Aye. '*We*' meaning the Treaty nations, for a start.
-Cimbrean's…legally it's still a bit dodgy where the colony sits, if it's its own nation or a British colony, or an Overseas Territory or whatever…but it's definitely allied.
+Cimbrean's...legally it's still a bit dodgy where the colony sits, if it's its own nation or a British colony, or an Overseas Territory or whatever...but it's definitely allied.
 No Russians, no Chinese or what-have-you, no other humans trying to fly in our sky.
 It's either ours, or it's alien."

 "Second," he added.
 "Less hidin' places.
 Sol's packed full of fookin' nooks and crannies.
 Asteroids, Saturn's rings, more fookin' moons than we could count if I ordered every man here to go barefoot.
 We don't know what's lurkin' around our own home system.
 Hell, you know the Dominion had a research station around Saturn for *years* wi'out us noticing?"

 "Cimbrean's more open?"

 "Aye.
 No asteroid belt.
 One gas giant, and a bloody gigantic one at that, but it's only got the five moons and no ring.
-And the other planets are all…they're not exactly your holiday resort destination.
+And the other planets are all...they're not exactly your holiday resort destination.
 No way to build a listening post there without us noticing."

 Adam held the door for him as they entered the suit maintenance building.
 "Then there's the citizens."
 Powell continued. "*Nobody* works on Cimbrean who has any implants in their brain.
 We've got total control over who gets onto that planet—everyone's accounted for, and everyone's clean.
 Zero Hierarchy, guaranteed, and so long as the system shield's up—and we have no reason to drop it—none are getting down there either."